-Smoking in Any College Building, Vehicle, or Other Facility and Within 50 feet of Any Entrance or Exit Thereto: Every member of the College community is entitled to a smoke-free environment.
+- 22. Smoking in any college building, vehicle, or other facility and within 50 feet of any entrance or exit thereto: Every member of the College community is entitled to a smoke-free environment.
 Smoking is prohibited in ALL RHODE ISLAND COLLEGE buildings and facilities.
-Smoking is permitted only in outdoor areas provided that it occurs 50ft. from building entrance ways and vestibules or in externally designated areas.
+Smoking is permitted only in outdoor areas provided that it occurs 50ft. from building entrance ways and vestibules or in externally designated areas. - 23.
+Violation of any officially promulgated College rule or regulation not listed above.